-Computer scientist working on programming languages and other infrastructure for probabilistic inference, cognitively inspired AI, and human-computer interaction.
+Computer scientist working at the intersection of probabilistic inference, systems, perception, and human-computer interaction.

 The best way to contact me is via email at imarcoam at gmail dot com.

 Gen: A High-Level Programming Platform for Probabilistic Inference (PDF), PhD thesis, Massachusetts Institute of Technology, 2020.